MickCue/sorta/README.md

 Add Show (One at a time):
 --addshow "The.TV.SHOW:Xero Yi Zone"

-Specficy Unmatched Show (One at a time/Multiple):
+Specify Unmatched Show (One at a time/Multiple):
 -s "The.TV.SHOW"
 -s "The.TV.SHOW:abc:pcb" # Matches media files begining with these